 As of 17 May 2021, there is no longer a legal restriction or permitted reason required to travel internationally.
-A traffic light system for international travel has been introduced.
-Please see the government website for more information.

 Covid-19 antigen tests are not accepted for those travelling to Nigeria from the UK.
 Alternatively, you can test for Covid-19 using one of our PCR test kits which must be taken within 72 hours before departing the UK.
 Failure to provide a negative Covid-19 test may result in travellers being refused entry to Nigeria.